i-look-like-tintin/TCExplorer/README.md

 # Tropical Cyclone Track Visualization Prototype

+This is a very, very barebones prototype / Proof of Concept.
+It is designed to be run through XAMPP, and then launched in the browser as localhost/YOUR_PROJECT_DIRECTORY_INSIDE_HTDOCS/index.html
+Any issues with this, hit me up.
+-Mackenzie

 ## Overview
 This prototype provides an interactive web-based platform to visualize tropical cyclone tracks across different climate scenarios based on the dp4PDF dataset.
 The application allows users to compare cyclone activity under current conditions, +2K warming, and +4K warming scenarios.